yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 :::{note} Why dot products?
 Geometrically, a dot product represents how aligned two vectors are, assuming the vectors are normalized.
 Our query and key vectors have _not_ been normalized; but over training, the $W_q$ and $W_k$ matrices' values will converge to capture meaningful relationships.

+Additionally, dot products are cheap to compute, and are differentiable (which will be important for training, as I'll explain later).

 In other words, the dot product of these two vectors represents how aligned they are; or, in LLM terms, how much the query "makes sense" relative to the key.
 This tells us how much the query token cares about the input token that corresponds to this key.
 :::